Home

 In the early internet, IP addresses were allocated using a classful system:

-This system was enormously wasteful.
-An organization that needed 300 IP addresses would receive a Class B allocation (65,534 addresses), wasting over 65,000 addresses.
-Subnetting solves this by allowing network administrators to divide IP address blocks into smaller, right-sized segments.
+This system was wasteful.
+An organization needing 300 addresses received a Class B allocation (65,534 addresses), wasting over 65,000.
+Subnetting, formalized as CIDR (Classless Inter-Domain Routing) in the early 1990s, solved this by letting administrators carve networks into right-sized segments, regardless of class boundaries.

 IP Address: 192.168.1.100 = 11000000.10101000.00000001.01100100